-Used as an insect repellent, antiseptic, fragrance, flavoring, as an emmenagogue (to stimulate menstrual flow), carminative, stimulant, antispasmodic and for bowel disorders, skin eruptions, and pneumonia.
+Pennyroyal Essential Oil is used as an insect repellent, and is also admired for its antiseptic use, fragrance, flavoring, as an emmenagogue (to stimulate menstrual flow), carminative, stimulant, antispasmodic and for bowel disorders, skin eruptions, and pneumonia.

-Common other names: Pennyroyal also is known as American pennyroyal, squawmint, mosquito plant, and pudding grass.
+Common other names: Pennyroyal Essential Oil is also known as American pennyroyal, squaw-mint, mosquito plant, and pudding grass.

 Blends well with: citronella, rosemary, sage, geranium, lavender, eucalyptus, birch, Jasmin and atlas cedarwood